• Skip to primary navigation

 Step by step photo instructions for making apple flapjacks.

-• Make sure you firmly pack down the flapjack mixture into the tin, to ensure they stick together and don't crumble when cut.
+• Firmly pack down the flapjack mixture into the baking tin, to ensure they stick together and don't crumble when cut.

-• Allow the flapjacks to cool completely before cutting into squares.
-To speed up the process you can place the tin in the fridge for 1 hour.
+• Allow the flapjacks to cool completely before cutting them into squares.
+To speed up the process you can place the baking tin in the fridge for 1 hour.

 🍴 Serving suggestions